Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

-We detect the presence of an ionized absorber in both the high and low state.
-Assuming roughly that $n_{\rm e} =n_{\rm H}$, we expect that the absorbing ionized cloud is optically thin because solving $\tau=\sigma_T n_{\rm e} d =\sigma_T n_{\rm H} d = \sigma_T N_{\rm H} $, we obtained $\tau \simeq 0.4$ and $\tau \simeq 0.09$ for the soft and hard state, respectively.
-To describe the ionized absorber we have adopted a model ({\sc zxipcf}) and fit the data assuming an unique value of ionization parameter, unlike \cite{Sidoli_01}, who suggested that the ionized matter around \source should have a gradient of ionization to explain the simultaneous presence of absorption lines associated to heavy ions as \ion{Fe}{xxv} and \ion{Fe}{xxvi} and light ions as \ion{O}{xvii} and \ion{Ne}{x}.
-However, we observe that the model well fits all the absorption lines observed in the spectrum, suggesting that an absorber with an unique ionization parameter cannot be excluded.
+We detect an ionized absorber in both the high and low state.
+Assuming roughly that $n_{\rm e} =n_{\rm H}$, we expect that the absorbing ionized cloud is optically thin.
+Solving $\tau=\sigma_T n_{\rm e} d =\sigma_T n_{\rm H} d = \sigma_T N_{\rm H} $, we obtained $\tau \simeq 0.4$ and $\tau \simeq 0.09$ for the soft and hard state, respectively.
+To describe the ionized absorber, we adopted the model {\sc zxipcf} and fit the data assuming a unique value of the ionization parameter, unlike \cite{Sidoli_01}, who suggested that the ionized matter around \source should have a gradient of ionization to explain the simultaneous presence of absorption lines associated with heavy ions such as \ion{Fe}{xxv} and \ion{Fe}{xxvi} and light ions such as \ion{O}{viii} and \ion{Ne}{x}.
+However, we observe that the model fits all the absorption lines well that are detected in the spectrum, suggesting that an absorber with a unique ionization parameter cannot be excluded.
 In this scenario we estimate the location of the ionized absorbing matter and its thickness.